Call Us

 This can cause the person to fear becoming angry in the future.
 In turn, they may bottle up their anger around others as they worry about being judged, damaging relationships or hurting other people’s feelings.

-Coping with anxiety and anger outbursts
+Coping with anxiety and angry outbursts

-• Take a few minutes for yourself: If something is making you feel stressed, anxious or uncomfortable, remove yourself from that environment if you can.
-Find a quiet space and give yourself time for your stress responses to reduce, using techniques to help calm your anxiety in the short-term.
+• Take a few minutes for yourself: if something is making you feel stressed, anxious or uncomfortable, remove yourself from that environment if you can.
+Find a quiet space and give yourself time for your stress responses to reduce, using techniques to help calm your anxiety in the short-term

 • Your friends or family have expressed concern about your anger and anxiety